cagonzal/cagonzal.github.io/_projects/5_project.md

 category: Fun
 ---

 I was interested in this project mostly because I had never implemented an incompressible flow solver.
-Though there are fewer equations in the incomressible Navier-Stokes compared to the compressible equations, they can be more challenging to solve.
+Though there are fewer equations in the incompressible Navier-Stokes compared to the compressible equations, they can be more challenging to solve.
 The reason for this is because the incompressibility contraint requires you to solve a Poisson equation for the pressure.
+This can be difficult in a parallel setting and requires some care for implementing boundary conditions.

-In this solver, I've elected to use the fractional step method of Kim and Moin (1985).
+In this solver, I've elected to use the fractional step method of [Kim and Moin (1985)](https://www.sciencedirect.com/science/article/pii/0021999185901482).

 The incompressible Navier-Stokes equations are given as